SidonTheTroll/cave-of-ordeals/Biology/notes/1-sexual-reproduction-in-flowering-plants.md

 > [!IMPORTANT]
-> Progeny of sexual reproduction is not completely silimar to a singular parent because of combination of characters.
+> Progeny of sexual reproduction is not completely similar to a singular parent because of combination of characters.

 > [!NOTE]
-> For smoe generation, there's no variation in asexual organisms.
+> For some generation, there's no variation in asexual organisms.
 > Sometimes, environmental factors leads to variations.

 - Sexual reproduction helps species to adapt.